 There are a number of hotels in Reykjavik.
 The best area to stay in Reykjavik is right downtown so you can avoid driving or walking far distances.
 Laugavegur is a quaint street full of shops, bars and restaurants and my recommended area to stay.

 These are all excellent Reykjavik hotels in an unbeatable location:

 - Reykjavik Konsulat Hotel, Curio Collection By Hilton

 - Reykjavik Residence Hotel

-Did You Know: When you click through and book your stay from any of my blog posts, it helps support Wanderlight Moments & Usher syndrome awareness at no additional cost to you.
+Did You Know: When you click through my links and book your stay from any of my blog posts, it helps support Wanderlight Moments & Usher syndrome awareness at no additional cost to you.
 Thank you for your support!– Hannah

 Depending on your arrival time and level of exhaustion, devote your Saturday night to exploring Reykjavik.